mwood23/jam-demo/README.md

 - Shift in thinking about a typical content website.
 Clients can still bring their own CMS, but all of the Wordpress plugins and stuff need to be implemented in the frontend stack.
 - Not for every use case.
 Shines for content heavy websites, but for advanced web applications it gets in your way more than helps from experience.
 - You have to rebuild your apps when things change.
 For massive websites or realtime websites this could be less than ideal.
 - Less control.
-When building a JAM app you grab and rely on a lot of external tools like Netlify, Auth0, Firebase, CMSes, AWS Lambda, and other services that may not conform to your company's security standards
+When building a JAM app you grab and rely on a lot of external tools like Netlify, Auth0, Firebase, a CMS, AWS Lambda, and other services that may not conform to your company's security standards.

 ## What's Gatsby?